Leonardo2718/Lepton_Editor/README.md

 - saving sessions
 - basic project manager

-Building
+Building and Running
 --------

-After having cloned the repository, you can build Lepton Editor by either opening the project (.pro file) in Qt Creator 3.0.1 and build it from there or you can manually build the .pro file using qmake 5.2.1 .
+After having cloned the repository, you can build Lepton Editor by either opening the project (.pro file) in Qt Creator (version 3.0.1 or later) and build it from there or you can manually build the .pro file using qmake 5.2.1 or later.

+If the build was successful, you should be able to just run the executable.
+Make sure that the 'styles' and 'languages' directories are in the same path as the executable.
+If they are not, Lepton should run fine but you will not have any syntax highlighting options.
+I recommend creating a link to the two directors in the path of the executable.
+This way, you can conserve the directory tree and not have to worry about file duplicates.

 Contributing
 ------------

-If you would like Lepton Editor to support a particular language, please consider creating and contributing the language file yourself.
+If you create new language/styling files, I would appreciate it if you would share those files.
+Send me a pull request so I can add them to the other files.